1919 Green Bay Packers season: Home field

 The Packers played their home games in Hagemeister Park, a vacant lot next to East High.
 There were no bleachers and fans could watch the game for free, walking along the sideline next to the line of scrimmage.
 The field was sectioned off by ropes although the fans sometimes entered the field of play during particularly exciting parts of the game.
 At halftime, the players would gather in the endzone to discuss strategy and the fans would often join the discussion.
 To pay player salaries, a hat was passed around the crowd for donations.
 The Packers played 8 games at Hagemeister Park in their first season.

 Season results

 The Packers finished the season with a record of 10–1, only losing to the Beloit Fairies 6–0 in a questionable loss where the Beloit hometown referee, George Zabel, called back two Packer touchdowns on consecutive plays at the end of the game.
-Apart from the Beloit loss, they only allowed one other team to score, Racine Iroquois.
+Apart from the Beloit loss, they only allowed one other team to score, the Racine Iroquois.
 For the 1919 season, they placed first among all professional teams in Wisconsin.
 Their first ever road game occurred on Oct 19, 1919, at Ishpeming, MI.